Meshbits/chips_docs/source/chips.rst

 CHIPS
 =====

 CHIPS is a bitcoin fork.
-It uses lightening protocol for the micro transactions that happen in the game in real time.
+It uses Lightning protocol for the real time micro transactions in the game.

 For more info see `What is CHIPS? <https://docs.chips.cash/en/latest/faq.html#what-is-chips>`_